AJQuinn/emd-mirror/doc/joss/paper.md

 Many oscillatory signals contain non-linear or non-sinusoidal features that change dynamically over time.
 These complex and dynamic features are often of analytic interest but can be challenging to isolate and quantify.
-The Empirical Mode Decomposition offers a potential solution defined by the sift-algorithm; a data-adaptive decomposition that separates a signal into a set of Intrinsic Mode Functions (IMFs) that permit physically interpretable Hilbert transforms [@Huang1998] and subsequent analysis of instantaneous frequency.
+The Empirical Mode Decomposition offers a potential solution defined by the *sift algorithm*, a data-adaptive decomposition that separates a signal into a set of Intrinsic Mode Functions (IMFs) that permit physically interpretable Hilbert transforms [@Huang1998] and subsequent analysis of instantaneous frequency.
 Crucially, the